quoteboxqa/api/source/includes/_templates.md

 400 Badrequest - { validation related errors }
 </aside>

-## Search template
+## Search

-This endpoint will search a template with advanced filters (if applied)
+This endpoint will search a template with advanced filters (if applied).

+This endpoint resembles a scenario when an author (user) wants to search a template.

+**Note:** You can search a. only archived templates, b. only current template or c. both archived as well as current templates in a single search request

 ```shell
 # HTTP REQUEST BODY